 Settlements drawn inside a region boundary are automatically associated.

 Settlements are named areas with buildings, roads, and NPCs.
+A settlement can span several hexes and still lives as one place — people go about their day across every hex of it, and someone can live on one side of town and work on the other.
 See World & Locations for full details on settlement profiles and buildings.

 Districts divide settlements into distinct zones — each with its own character.
 An NPC working in a market district knows it as the commercial hub; an NPC in a noble quarter speaks differently about the neighborhood.